About This Project

 Acknowledgments

 I am truly indebted in such manifold ways to the Omohundro Institute of Early American History and Culture, with particular thanks to Cathy Kelly for sharing my vision for this digital project, along with Martha Howard, Emily Suth, and Nicholas Popper.
 The end product would be far poorer without the many interlocutors with whom I discussed the project, the contributions of my copyeditor extraordinaire, Kaylan Stevenson, the invaluable editorial assistance of Alexander Taft and Frances Bell, and the expertise of Scott Hale and the digital team at Colour Outside.
 Tiffany Thomas made Marguerite’s testimony come alive with her sensitive interpretation of the text.
 My profuse thanks go also to the peer reviewers, Celia Naylor and Randy Sparks, for their generous comments and feedback.
-The research on this source material began while working on Voices of the Enslaved on a National Endowment for the Humanities fellowship, and I gratefully acknowledge their foundational sponsorship.
+The research on this source material began while working on Voices of the Enslaved on a National Endowment for the Humanities fellowship, and I gratefully acknowledge their foundational sponsorship, as well as that of the Leverhulme Trust (UK).
 With all my love and gratitude, I thank Cleome, Josephine, and Simon for their presence in my life.
-This project is dedicated to my late father, Peter White, who, at his best, modeled a special kind of respect for people of all walks of life, always displaying a genuine interest in their lives and in their thoughts.
+This project is dedicated to my late father, Peter White, who, at his best, modeled a special kind of respect for people of all walks of life, always displaying a genuine curiosity about their lives and their thoughts.

 Scroll to Top